FDio/vpp/docs/usecases/vpp_testbench/index.rst

 testing, stopping, etc.; can be repeated as needed.

-In addition to starting up the containers, ``make start`` will establish variaous types of links/connections between the two containers, making use of both the Linux network stack, as well as VPP, to handle the "plumbing" involved.
-This is to allow various types of connections between the two containers, and to allow the reader to experiment with them (i.e. using ``vppctl`` to congfigure or trace packets going over VPP-managed links, use traditional Linux command line utilities like ``tcpdump``, ``iproute2``, ``ping``, etc.; to accomplish similar tasks over links managed purely by the Linux network stack, etc.).
+In addition to starting up the containers, ``make start`` will establish various types of links/connections between the two containers, making use of both the Linux network stack, as well as VPP, to handle the "plumbing" involved.
+This is to allow various types of connections between the two containers, and to allow the reader to experiment with them (i.e. using ``vppctl`` to configure or trace packets going over VPP-managed links, use traditional Linux command line utilities like ``tcpdump``, ``iproute2``, ``ping``, etc.; to accomplish similar tasks over links managed purely by the Linux network stack, etc.).
 Later labs will also encourage readers to compare